 - 1. The issuance of the newly issued Ordinary Shares, and the Company entering into the Underwriting Agreement and the Contribution and Subscription Agreement were duly authorised by the Board of Directors on 8 December 2009 and 29 November 2009, respectively, in accordance with the Company's constitutional documents.
-The board of directors of TIHL duly approved and authorised the transfers and sale of the Ordinary Shares, and TIHL entering into the Underwriting Agreement and the Securities Lending Agreement on 8 December 2009. - 2.
-There has been no significant change in the Group's financial or trading position since 30 September 2009, other than the acquistion of new gondola (open top) cars, the conclusion of a credit agreement and a finance lease agreement, the acquisition of an effective 50 per cent. interest in BTS and the 2009 GDR Offering, as set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Developments since 30 September 2009". - 3.
+The board of directors of the Selling Shareholder duly approved and authorised the transfers and sale of the Ordinary Shares, and the Selling Shareholder entering into the Underwriting Agreement and the Securities Lending Agreement on 8 December 2009. - 2.
+There has been no significant change in the Group's financial or trading position since 30 September 2009, the end of the last financial period for which financial information has been published, except as set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments". - 3.
 From time to time the Group is involved in legal proceedings arising in the ordinary course of business.
-However, other than the litigation involving Spacecom as described on pages 12, 112 and F-93 and the VAT proceedings as described on page F-116, there are no governmental, legal or arbitration proceedings, including any such proceedings which are pending or threatened of which the Group is aware, during the 12 months preceding the date of this Prospectus which may have, or have had in the recent past significant effects on the Group's financial position or profitability. - 4.
+However, there are no governmental, legal or arbitration proceedings, including any such proceedings which are pending or threatened of which the Group is aware, during the 12 months preceding the date of this Offering Memorandum which may have, or have had in the recent past significant effects on the Group's financial position or profitability. - 4.
 In the event that certificates in definitive form are issued in respect of the GDRs, the Company will appoint an agent in the United Kingdom for so long as the GDRs are listed on the London Stock Exchange. - 5.
-Copies in English of the following documents may be inspected at the offices of Freshfields Bruckhaus Deringer, 65 Fleet Street, London EC4Y 1HS, during usual business hours on any weekday, excluding Saturday, Sunday and public holidays, for a period of one year from publication of the Prospectus: - the Company's articles and memorandum of association in effect upon the date of the Prospectus; - the Company's audited annual consolidated EU IFRS financial statements as at and for the years ended 31 December 2008, 2007 and 2006; - the Company's unaudited consolidated condensed interim (EU IFRS) financial information as at and for the six month period ended 30 June 2009; - BTS's audited IFRS financial statements as at and for the year ended 31 December 2008; - BTS's unaudited condensed interim financial information for the six month period ended 30 June 2009; and - the Deposit Agreement. - 6.
+Copies in English of the following documents may be inspected at the offices of Freshfields Bruckhaus Deringer, 65 Fleet Street, London EC4Y 1HS, during usual business hours on any weekday, excluding Saturday, Sunday and public holidays, for a period of one year from publication of the Offering Memorandum: - the Company's articles and memorandum of association in effect upon completion of the Offering; - the Company's audited annual consolidated EU IFRS financial statements as at and for the years ended 31 December 2008, 2007 and 2006; - the Company's unaudited consolidated condensed interim (EU IFRS) financial information as at and for the six month period ended 30 June 2009; - BTS's audited IFRS financial statements as at and for the year ended 31 December 2008; - BTS's unaudited condensed interim financial information for the six month period ended 30 June 2009; and - the Deposit Agreement. - 6.
 The Group prepares consolidated annual and interim financial statements in accordance with EU IFRS. - 7.
+There are no temporary documents of title issued in respect of the New GDRs.
+There is no premium and there are no expenses specifically charged to any purchaser of New GDRs in the Offering.
+The Offering is an institutional offering only in which payment for the New GDRs by investors will be arranged with the Joint Bookrunners.
+Holders may inspect the rules governing the issue of the certificates at the offices of the Depositary from the Closing Date of the Offering.
+The New GDRs have no nominal or par value.
+The Offer Price was determined based on the results of the book building exercise conducted by the Joint Bookrunners.

-There are no temporary documents of title issued in respect of the GDRs. - 8.
-The following table sets forth the registered offices of the Group's material subsidiaries:
+8. The following table sets forth the registered offices of the Group's material subsidiaries: